Open-Tech-Foundation/react-form/apps/website/docs/intro.md

 # React Form

-> Build Forms & Manage Their State in React.
+> Build forms & manage their state in React.

 ## Features